keith-ratcliffe/555-timer-projects/README-555-History.md

-* **Square Wave Generator/Oscillator ("Astable" mode)**: This mode of 555 operation is ideal for LED flashers, buzzer drivers, clock signals, strobe lights, and any application requiring an oscillating High/Low (On/Off) pattern of operation that operates **continuously** until powered off.
+* **Square Wave Generator/Oscillator ("Astable" mode)**: This mode of 555 operation is ideal for LED flashers, buzzer drivers, clock signals, strobe lights, and any application requiring an oscillating High/Low (On/Off) pattern that operates **continuously** until the circuit is powered off.
 This is the primary use case we'll be exploring in our projects here.

 * **"One-Shot" Timer ("Monostable" mode)**: This mode of operation provides a single High/Low (On/Off) cycle when triggered.
-This mode is ideal for delayed-start timers, touch switches, and "anti-debounce" button switches (i.e., a mechanical switch combined with a circuit that is designed to eliminate "bounce," which is the rapid, unintended opening and closing of electrical contacts that can occur during a single button press)
+This mode is ideal for delayed-start timers, touch switches, and "anti-debounce" button switches (i.e., a mechanical switch combined with a circuit that is designed to eliminate "bounce".
+Bounce in this context is the rapid, unintended opening and closing of electrical contacts that can occur during a single button press)

 * **Flip-Flop Switch ("Bistable" mode)**: In this mode, the 555 operates as a simple "latch", acting as an ON/OFF (toggle) switch to hold a state until triggered otherwise.
-This mode is ideal for "power" buttons on electronic devices and other manually-triggered on/off cycles.
+This mode is ideal for "power" buttons on electronically-controlled devices, and numerous other applications requiring a manually-triggered on/off state.